Excerpt from The Ninefold Path of Jesus

 To some degree we all get what we want.
 Maybe not all we want but what we most deeply desire ends up finding its way to us.
 If you are skeptical about this, try writing down one desire each day for a month and see what happens.

 Open your hands to let go of expectations.
 What might your worries reveal about your attachments?
-We may tell ourselves, I can only be truly happy if I find a life partner, get my dream house or a particular job, or .
+We may tell ourselves, I can only be truly happy if I find a life partner, get my dream house or a particular job, or...
 It’s dangerous to make your sense of well-being contingent on a particular outcome.
 What if you don’t get what you want?
 Or what if you do?
 You may get what you want only to discover that you are still unsatisfied.
 Clarifying true desire is part of the process.
 An object or outcome might be a symbol of what you truly long for.
 A car or clothing item might represent your desire to feel admired, respected, or worthy.
 A house might represent your desire for security and stability.
 A life partner might represent your desire for companionship.
 Career success might represent a deeper desire to feel purposeful and make a difference.
 Don’t get stuck on specific outcomes.
 Focus on deeper longings.
 What do you want that you can actually experience today?

-I know many people who struggle with faith or have lost faith because something in their life didn’t go ac- cording to plan.
+I know many people who struggle with faith or have lost faith because something in their life didn’t go ac- according to plan.
 They didn’t get a particular job or into the school program they wanted.
 They had a miscarriage.
 An important relationship ended.
 Or a loved one died unexpectedly.
 Of course, these are difficult experiences, but they are also normal.
 I’m convinced that many of our prayers are recitations of our worries and attachments: God, give me what I want or else!

 I have some bad news.
 Many of the things you worry about will come true.
 Ultimately, we don’t get what we want.
 A time will come when all your accomplishments will be in the past.
 Some goals and dreams you have will never come to pass.
 Relationships you hoped would heal or become closer will reach an impasse.
 People you care about will leave you or pass away.
 And after all these losses and disappointments, you will get sick or injured and die.
 If our life satisfaction is contingent on always getting what we want, we are in big trouble!